3. About our company and its culture

 What is important to understand here is that this is not an “Employee of the month” program, like those practiced by MacDonald's and similar companies, where those nominated for the position are people who have been the best at performing their duties on a monthly bases.
 The purpose of our “The most inspiring act of kindness” program is to praise the good deeds of our colleagues aimed at other colleagues.
 Essentially, this could be a commendation of a colleague who has helped you personally with something, or the commendation of someone's kind gesture towards somebody else.
 For example, someone noticed that a colleague was having a tough time with a work-related task and they decided to stay with this person, after hours, in order to try and help.
 Or, perhaps, you have noticed that one of your colleagues is being attentive and making the office atmosphere more pleasurable through small gestures and surprises.

 These are the instances when you can nominate a colleague at any time, by sending an e-mail to Maja Neducic and Sasa Popovic.
 In this e-mail, you must explain, in one or more sentences, what has prompted you to propose the nomination.
 You can propose multiple colleagues throughout a one month period.
 The nomination must include the description of the colleague’s behavior which they are being nominated for.

 At the end of the month, an anonymous voting procedure for the nominated colleagues is organized.
-A survey shows who nominated whom and why.
+The survey does not show who suggested the nomination nor the names of the nominated ones, but everyone can see the reason why that specific person was nominated.
+In this way, we vote for the good deed and not for the individual.
 The winner announcement, the announcement of the colleague who won the most votes, is made at the next Happy Hour or via notice received by all team members in the Google+ group “Vega IT - Internal”.

 After the election, the person whose deed was nominated for “The most inspiring act of kindness”, will be promoted on Company's social media and the company's website.